Today’s reading: Romans 4-7.

 The grace that makes us dead to sin

 Francis Schaeffer said that as surely as Jesus Christ had a birth date fixed in a certain time and place in history, you also had a birth date.
 As surely as Jesus died at a particular time in history, you, a believer in him, also died in Christ at a specific time and place when you believed in him.
 You died to sin, to your old self, and as Christ was raised to life on that particular Easter Sunday morning in Jerusalem, you also rose to a new life with him.
 Your old self was crucified with Christ on the cross.
 Your new self is united with Jesus.
-The reality of your death and resurrection is as certain as the reality of your birth.
+The reality of your death to sin and resurrection to a new spiritual life is as certain as the reality of your physical birth.
 And because you are dead to sin and alive in Christ, by God’s grace you are now able to choose to live a life that pleases God.
 Live in the reality of that freedom.

 Do not offer the parts of your body to sin, as instruments of wickedness, but rather offer yourselves to God, as those who have been brought from death to life; and offer the parts of your body to him as instruments of righteousness.
 For sin shall not be your master, because you are not under law, but under grace.
 Romans 6: 13-14

 The grace that frees you from slavery to sin